-We expect that the selling stockholders and our executive officers and directors, who will beneficially own in the aggregate approximately 1,924,769 shares of common stock after this offering, assuming the full exercise of the underwriters' over-allotment option, will agree that they will not, without the prior written consent of Chase Securities Inc. and subject to certain exceptions, offer, sell or otherwise dispose of any shares of common stock, options or warrants to acquire shares of common stock or securities exchangeable for or convertible into shares of common stock owned by them during the 90-day period following the date of this prospectus.
+We expect that the selling stockholders and our executive officers and directors, who will beneficially own in the aggregate approximately 1,924,769 shares of common stock after this offering, will agree that they will not, without the prior written consent of Chase Securities Inc. and subject to certain exceptions, offer, sell or otherwise dispose of any shares of common stock, options or warrants to acquire shares of common stock or securities exchangeable for or convertible into shares of common stock owned by them during the 90-day period following the date of this prospectus.
 We will agree that we will not, without the prior written consent of Chase Securities Inc. and subject to certain exceptions, offer, sell or otherwise dispose of any shares of common stock, options or warrants to acquire shares of common stock or securities exchangeable for or convertible into shares of common stock during the 90-day period following the date of this prospectus.